MadalinaPatrichi/uob-cloud-computing/slides/week_5/SLIDES.md

 ...
 ```

-Still hard to deal with or analyse 😢
+Still hard to deal with or analyse 😢 - we need to get these logs shipped of to a central location.

 ---